Ontario Highway 410: Route description

-Highway 410 is a commuter freeway acting as the southward continuation of Highway 10, which formerly ran alongside the 410 and continued south through Brampton and Mississauga prior to the two highways being connected in 2009.

 Highway 410 starts at a massive stack interchange with Highway 401 and Highway 403.
-Highway 403's eastern segment which runs from the south and west through central Mississauga splits up into a collector-express system at Eglinton Avenue, and while the express lanes continue directly to Highway 401 express lanes east of the 401-403-410 interchange, just north of the Matheson Boulevard overpasses the collector lanes effectively continue northward as Highway 410 after exit/entry ramps linking to Highway 401 collector lanes.
+The eastern segment of Highway 403, which runs from the south and west through central Mississauga, splits up into a collector-express system at Eglinton Avenue.
+While the express lanes continue directly to the Highway 401 express lanes east of the 401-403-410 interchange (just north of the Matheson Boulevard overpass), the collector lanes effectively continue northward as Highway 410 after exit/entry ramps linking to the Highway 401 collector lanes.

-Maintaining a straight north-westward course, it passes beneath Courtney Park Drive and Derry Road, with a slight jog to the right between the two underpasses.
-The freeway then meets Highway 407 at a cloverstack interchange as it crosses into Brampton and passes beneath a hydro corridor.
+Maintaining a straight north-westward course, it interchanges with Courtney Park Drive and Derry Road (Peel Regional Road 5), with a slight jog to the right between the two underpasses.
+North of Derry Road, the freeway meets Highway 407 ETR at a cloverstack interchange as it crosses into Brampton and passes beneath a hydro corridor (power transmission corridor).
 Veering to the left, the freeway continues through industrialized areas and returns to its northwest–southeast orientation.
-It passes beneath Steeles Avenue East, following alongside the alignment of Heart Lake Road (now mostly broken up into segments), and later Queen Street East, the former Highway 7, now Peel Regional Road 107.
-Until it was decommissioned across the Greater Toronto Area, Highway 7 was concurrent between Queen Street East and Bovaird Drive.
-Passing north of Queen Street, the highway leaves the industrial area and passes through residential areas in an open cut until Bovaird Drive East.
+The highway interchanges with Steeles Avenue (Peel Regional Road 15), following alongside the alignment of Heart Lake Road (now mostly broken up into segments), and later Queen Street, the former Highway 7, now Peel Regional Road 107.
+Until it was decommissioned across the Greater Toronto Area (GTA), Highway 7 was concurrent between Queen Street and Bovaird Drive (Peel Regional Road 10).
+Passing north of Queen Street, the highway leaves the industrial area and passes through residential areas in an open cut until an interchange with Bovaird Drive.

 The more recently completed extension begins at this point, as the highway returns to ground level and passes to the west of Trinity Common and departs from the Heart Lake Road alignment passing near the Heart Lake Conservation Area.

-As it passes beneath Mayfield Road, the highway makes a sharp turn to the west and descends through the Etobicoke Creek valley.
+As it passes beneath Mayfield Road (Peel Regional Road 14), the highway makes a sharp turn to the west and descends through the Etobicoke Creek valley.

-After rising back to level ground, it curves north, passing beneath Valleywood Drive.
-The central concrete median and high-mast lighting end as the freeway becomes Highway 10, which continues north to Orangeville, Shelburne and eventually Owen Sound.
+After passing under Kennedy Road (Peel Regional Road 16) and rising back to level ground, it curves north, passing beneath Valleywood Drive.
+At this point, the highway encounters the final interchange with Hurontario Street.
+The central concrete median barrier and high-mast lighting end as the freeway's opposing carriageways merge, becoming Highway 10 which continues north to Orangeville, Shelburne, and eventually Owen Sound.